 ) after each comma, but your code will run just fine if you forget the space.

-Add Cole’s height to the end of the list
+Add Chloe’s height to the end of the list

 # in front of the definition of the list

 broken_heights.
-If you run this code, you’ll get an error:
+If you run this code, you’ll get an error in your terminal:

 SyntaxError: invalid syntax